 In March 2020 I lost a job that I loved in a leading German tech start-up.
 The redundancy happened quickly and was completely unexpected.
 In the same week, my fiancé and I decided to cancel our wedding due to the growing concern over COVID-19 in Europe.
 By September 2020, I had created a product, the UltimateYou Planner and launched a Kickstarter campaign which went on to be fully funded.
 It’s been 6 months of challenges and learning, and like most, it’s been a year which looks nothing like I imagined it to.
 This is my story of how a series of setbacks led to the most exciting achievements of my professional life.

-It feels fitting that my first blog post would be an introduction to my story of how I launched UltimateYou.
-I’m sharing this for two reasons; firstly for those of you who don’t know too much about my story, you can get to know me a little bit more.
+I’m sharing this story of our start up for two reasons; firstly for those of you who don’t know too much about my story, you can get to know me a little bit more.
 But more importantly, I hope through telling my story, it will inspire some of you reading this.
 This year has brought us many challenges, and I know many people are facing extremely difficult and uncertain times.
 I hope this serves as a reminder that where you are right now is no indication of where you will be in 6 months’ time.
 For better or worse, things keep on moving and we have to be ready to roll with the punches.

 Redundancy in Lockdown